Short Spike Stitch – Pattern Description

 Pattern written in US terms using Craft Yarn Council abbreviations.

-Long Single Crochet (long sc) – A long single crochet is made in the same way as a regular single crochet, except you insert your hook one row below and draw a longer loop.
+Long Single Crochet (long sc) – A long single crochet is made in the same way as regular single crochet, except you insert your hook one row below and draw a longer loop.

 - ch1 at the end of each row does not count as a stitch